STJRush/Wintel/Research/Brainstorm.md

 # Cian
 Information about the Model 3's Infotainment System:

+the Infotainment System is being cmpletely developed by Intel.

 The Infotainment system has basic options for the car like your AC settings, heating system, how many miles per hour you're driving and the battery percentage

 It has  "FM/Internet streaming audio" and "Bluetooth hands free calling and media streaming."
 But there has been no notice on playing a satelite radio or playing audio from your phone (like music or whatever).